 - Volume 1 includes all federally required elements of a disaster mitigation plan that apply to the entire planning area.
 This includes the description of the planning process, public involvement strategy, goals and objectives, countywide hazard risk assessment, countywide mitigation actions, and a plan maintenance strategy.
-The following appendices at the end of Volume 1 include information or explanations to support the main content of the plan: - Appendix A Acronyms and Definitions - Appendix B Plan Process and Development Documentation - o Appendix C Public Participation Documentation - Appendix D Annual Progress Report Template and Process - Appendix E Jurisdictional Linkage Strategy - Appendix F Plan Adoption Resolutions from Planning Partners - Volume 2 includes all federally required jurisdiction-specific elements, in annexes for each participating jurisdiction.
+The following appendices at the end of Volume 1 include information or explanations to support the main content of the plan: - Appendix A Acronyms and Definitions - o Appendix B Plan Process and Development Documentation - o Appendix C Public Participation Documentation - o Appendix D Annual Progress Report Template and Process - Appendix E Jurisdictional Linkage Strategy - Appendix F Plan Adoption Resolutions from Planning Partners - Volume 2 includes all federally required jurisdiction-specific elements, in annexes for each participating jurisdiction.

-All planning partners will adopt Volume 1 in its entirety and their respective jurisdiction-specific annex within (Volume 2).
+All planning partners will adopt Volume 1 and the Countywide annex in (Volume 2) in its entirety.
+They will also adopt their respective jurisdiction-specific annex within (Volume 2).